The form of the ghdl command is

 During analysis and elaboration GHDL may read the

 ieee files.
-The location of these files is based on the prefix, which is (in priority order):
+The location of these files is based on the prefix, which is (in order of priority):

 --PREFIXcommand line option